Princess Aubergine: Egypt

 Folklore scholar Hasan M. El-Shamy registers a single variant of type ATU 412 in the Middle East and Northern Africa, which he located in Egypt.

 Folklorist Howard Schwartz published a Jewish-Egyptian tale titled The Wonder Child: a rabbi and his wife pray to God to have a child.
 One night, at midnight, during Shevuoth, they pray to God.
 The rabbi's wife has a dream about a girl clutching a jewel in her hand, and a voice tells her that the child and the jewel can never be parted.
 Nine months later, she gives birth to a girl with a jewel, and names her Kohava ("star").
 The rabbi also places the jewel inside a necklace.
 Kohava grows up to be a lovely and talented maiden.
 One day, the queen announces she will go to the bath house, and invites every woman.
 Kohava insists she wants to visit the bath house.
 Kohava goes to the bath house and draws everyone's attention due to her beauty.
-Even the queen notices she is more beautiful then herself, and fear her son, the prince, will wish to marry her.
+Even the queen notices she is more beautiful than herself, and fears her son, the prince, will wish to marry her.
 So the queen orders her servants to bring instruments for the girl to play, which she does with ease.
 Astonished by her talents, the queen convinces the girl's parents to take her to the palace as one of her musicians.
 Kohava's mother advises her daughter never to take the necklace off her.
 After they reach the palace, the queen orders Kohava to be sent to prison, so she can perish there, but a guard gives her food.
 A while later, the queen goes to check on Kohava, and sees she is still alive, but notices the glowing necklace.
 The queen takes the necklace by force and the girl falls asleep.
 The queen orders the guard to dispose of the body, but he simply places her inside a hut.
 Then, the queen's son, the prince, goes on a hunt and finds Kohava, lying asleep in the hut.
 He falls in love with her, but she cannot awake.
 At any rate, the prince goes back home and tells his mother he is in love with a princess, and the queen gives him Kohava's necklace as a betrothal gift for his bride.
 The prince goes back to the hut and places the necklace around Kohava's neck.
 She wakes up sees the prince; they each relate the story, and the prince learns of his mother's cruelty.
 The prince announces he will marry, and asks his mother to prepare a grand celebration.
 The bride is walked in wearing seven veils, and, when she lifts them, the queen sees Kohava is alive and flees.
 Kohava and the prince live happily ever after.
 In his notes, Schwartz noted it to be a cross between European tales Snow White and Sleeping Beauty.